THOMAS STRATTON/TOM STRATTON/TOM CHAPMAN 1889–1949

 Died: 31st January 1949 in Nottingham district

-Tom Chapman was living at the George Inn, High Street, Benwick, Cambridgeshire with step-father Frank Stratton, 26, butcher and publican, mother Emily, 23, and domestic servant Sarah Jane Allen, 18.
+Tom Chapman was living at the George Inn, High Street, Benwick, Cambridgeshire with Frank Stratton, 26, butcher and publican, his wife Emily, 23, who was Tom’s mother, and a domestic servant, Sarah Jane Allen, 18.

-In 1911 Tom’s mother and stepfather were living at 81 Salisbury Street, Radford, Nottingham with Ernest Stratton, 20, skate attendant at skating rink.
+In 1911 Frank and Emily Stratton were living at 81 Salisbury Street, Radford, Nottingham with their son Ernest Stratton, 20, skate attendant at a skating rink.
 Frank was a hotel waiter.

 Rank: Acting Sergeant, previously Gunner